BithreenGirlen/Minasigo/README.md

 The code is lengthy but the basic procedure is as follow.

-1. Download and decode "story/MasterData" messagePack.
+1. Download and decode messagePack.
-2. Find "resourcePathR18" value in the decoded MasterData.
+2. Find key value in the decoded json.
 3. Request scenario text paths.
 4. Download scenario texts.
 5. Find resource names in the scenario text.